UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_01.md

 ```

 Notes:
-We can make the output of `ls` more informative using the `-F` option (also sometimes called a switch or a flag).
+We can make the output of ls more informative using the -F option (also sometimes called a switch or a flag).
-Options are exactly like arguments to a function in Python;
+Options modify the behavior of the command.
-in this case,
+In this case,
--F tells ls to decorate its output to show what things are.
+`-F` tells ls to decorate the output of `ls` to show what type of file each entry is.
 A trailing `/` indicates a directory,
 while a trailing `*` tells us something is a runnable program.
 Depending on our setup,